 Understanding how and why customers use their mobile devices in different stages of their customer journeys is vital to delivering the types of experiences that customers expect.

 For instance, geo-fencing technology can be used to identify a customer who has entered a retailer’s store premises.
-An analytics-led customer journey mapping tool can then be used in concert with the geo-fencing technology to analyze the customer’s most recent digital behaviors (web pages visited) combined with her transaction history to provide her with a customized email offer while she’s in the store based on her expressed interests.
+An analytics-led customer experience journey mapping tool can then be used in concert with the geo-fencing technology to analyze the customer’s most recent digital behaviors (web pages visited) combined with her transaction history to provide her with a customized email offer while she’s in the store based on her expressed interests.

 It’s also important to remember that the mobile customer experience is fragile by nature.
 Erratic WiFi connections, combined with the small-screen user experience of a smartphone, can make it challenging for customers to have fluid experiences.
 Companies that ignore the mobile customer experience do so at their peril.